Lifting Medicare's Annual Limits On Physical Therapy Helps Ease Patients' Pain

 It's also one of several important provisions tucked into the federal budget agreement approved by Congress last month that could improve the health of 59 million Americans who have Medicare, the federal health insurance program for older or disabled adults.
 Here are three of the key changes, and a bit more about what each means for patients.

-Expands medicare's coverage of physical, occupational and speech therapy
+Expands Medicare's coverage of physical, occupational and speech therapy

 The two-year budget deal removes annual caps on how much Medicare pays for physical, occupational or speech therapy and streamlines the medical review process.
 It applies to people in traditional Medicare as well as those with private Medicare Advantage policies.